Add command-line task for deaccession record CSV import

 Oh, okay - sorry, I think I misunderstood what we were calling a duplicate - I had assumed this meant more than one deaccession record to the same accession record.

 I can't really think of why someone would want to import multiple deaccession records with the exact same deaccession number, but it could happen i guess, so this is a fine check.
 I'll re-test quickly with this in mind, and will update my test csv for that specific use case.

-#26 Updated by Dan Gillean 3 months ago
+#26 Updated by Dan Gillean about 1 year ago

 - Requires documentation changed from Yes to No

 I have also updated the wiki to add a copy of the deacession CSV template: